aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

 - Inversion of control flows

     It means that control flows has been inverted as it's passed explicitly.
-In another word, callback function has changed the original control flows of stacks.
+In another word, callback function has changed the original control flows in the process of stacks.

 - So-called "continuation"